AI-Accelerated Simulation Toolkit

 Simulations are pervasive in science and engineering.
 They are computationally expensive and don't easily accommodate measured data coming from sources such as sensors or cameras.
 NVIDIA SimNet™ is a simulation toolkit, which addresses these challenges using AI and physics.
 Whether you're looking to get started with AI-driven physics simulations or working on complex nonlinear physics problems, NVIDIA SimNet is your toolkit for solving forward, inverse, or data assimilation problems.

-Solves larger problems faster with accelerated linear algebra (XLA) and asymmetric multiprocessing (AMP) support and multi-GPU/multi-node implementation.
+Solves larger problems faster with accelerated linear algebra (XLA) and automatic mixed precision (AMP) support and multi-GPU/multi-node implementation.

 Models multiple physics types in forward and inverse simulations with accuracy and convergence.